sharmaabhishekk/sharmaabhishekk.github.io/_projects/player_roles_clustering.md

 ![Unclustered Reduced Players](../images/player_roles_clustering/scatter_positions.png)

 As we can see, the clusters are looking pretty, well, cluster-y.
 That's a good sign.
-The two separate groups of defenders (in red) are probably, fullbacks and centrebacks (it's a shame fbref doesn't differentiate between the two).
+The two separate groups of defenders (in red) are probably, fullbacks and center backs (it's a shame fbref doesn't differentiate between the two).
 Feel free to plot the names of the players to check what the other clusters roughly are.

 For clustering our t-SNE reduced player attributes, we'll use a hierarchical clustering method.
-From the original article, Michael settles on 11 clusters.
-That gives us enough scope for at least two player roles for each position on paper - forwards, creative mids/wide forwards, deeper midfielders, centre-backs, and fullbacks(theoretically, at least).
+In the original, Michael settles on 11 clusters.
+That gives us enough scope for at least two player roles for each position on paper - forwards, creative mids/wide forwards, deeper midfielders, center backs, and fullbacks(theoretically, at least).
 It is also a nice number to form a playing 11 at the end consisting of players from the different clusters with the objective being to create a balanced team across the board.

 ```python
 import scipy.cluster.hierarchy as shc